PhotoboothProject/photobooth/docs/install/install-debian.md

 ## Install a Webserver

-Currently NGINX, Lighttpd and Apache Webserver are supported.
+Currently NGINX and Apache Webserver are supported.
 For an easy and no-hassle setup you should install Apache Webserver.
 NGINX has a smaller memory footprint and typically better performance, which is especially important on the Raspberry Pis, but it needs some additional steps until you're good to go.
-Also Lighttpd needs some additional steps.

 ### Install Apache & PHP